 Cooling down brings your heart rate down slowly which helps keep you from getting dizzy.
 If you stop suddenly, you could actually pass out.
 Cooling down is easy, just slow down to a walk for about the last 5 minutes of your routine and that’s it.

-Stretching is also part of your cool down but it’s important enough to have it’s own section.
+Stretching is also part of your cooldown but it’s important enough to have its own section.
 You should stretch out all of the muscles you used during your workout.
 For runners, this means at least all of the muscles of your legs, abs, and lower back.

-Record your Progress
+11. Record your Progress

 I like to use the Endomondo app on my iPhone which keeps track of every workout, my distances, times, locations, and various other useful pieces of information.
-Some of my friends user other apps for tracking their workouts and runs but as long as you’re keeping track with something, that’s the key.
+Some of my friends use other apps for tracking their workouts and runs but as long as you’re keeping track with something, that’s the key.

 Running is a great exercise for the body and the mind if you do it properly.
 Whether you’re trying to lose weight and get in shape or just looking for a healthy outdoor activity that doesn’t require a lot of equipment or scheduling with other people, running pretty much fits the bill.
 You can walk right out your front door and start.
 So what are you waiting for?